 Meari to Majo no Hana | Director: Hiromasa Yonebayashi | Studio: Ponoc

 One of the anime films that kids can enjoy, Mary and the Witch Flower is animated by people who previously worked for Studi Ghibli.
-Witches, magic, and fantasy; this anime film reminds me of Spirited Away and Kiki’s Delivery Service merged and produced a delicate new story.
+Therefore, viewers can expect that ride will feel like a Studio Ghibli film from start till the end.
+Witches, magic, and fantasy; this anime film reminds me of Spirited Away and Kiki’s Delivery Service merged and producing a delicate new story.
 It can be fragile as one wrong move on the narration can make it a copycat of a studio Ghibli film.
-New by means that it feels refreshing despite having the same formula as any other anime movies out there.
+New by means that it feels refreshing despite having the same formula as any other anime movie out there.
 Mary and the Witch’s Flower follows the story of a young girl who embarks on a journey of discovering her lineage and the magic that’s hidden deep inside of her, as her journey had become a life-changing experience where she had learned a lot of lessons and affected her outlook in life.

 Children Who Chase Lost Voices (2011)

 Hoshi wo Ou Kodomo | Director: Makoto Shinkai | Studio: CoMix Wave Films